vifon/ledger-web/README.md

    generate it yourself, for example with `pwgen 256 1`.

-4. Customize `ledger/settings.py`, specifically you may be interested in the last 3 options.
+4. Customize `ledger/settings.py`, specifically you may be interested in the options starting with `LEDGER_` at the end of this file.

 5. Check that everything works at http://localhost:8000/